-Senior Lecturer in Geotechnical Engineering, University of Sheffield; UKCRIC Equity, Diversity and Inclusion Champion
+Senior Lecturer in Geotechnical Engineering (University of Sheffield) and UKCRIC Equity, Diversity and Inclusion Champion

 Jonathan Black completed his undergraduate degree and PhD at Queen's University Belfast.
 During his doctorate studies he was appointed a Lecturing Assistant in the School of Planning, Architecture & Civil Engineering.
 He briefly lectured at the University of Plymouth and then joined the University of Sheffield in 2008, becoming a Senior Lecturer in 2015.

 Jonathan’s research covers the geotechnics of energy and infrastructure resilience.
 By understanding how the ground, and the materials the ground is made up of, holds energy and acts under various external drivers, global energy supply can be secured and made more sustainable.